nurahmed12/Formal-Photo-Generator-AI/README.md

 ## 🌟 What is This?

-This Colab notebook runs [Fooocus](https://github.com/lllyasviel/Fooocus), a cutting-edge AI tool that can:
+This Colab notebook runs [Fooocus](https://github.com/lllyasviel/Fooocus), an amazing AI tool that can:

-- 🎨 Turn regular photos into professional-looking formal portraits
+- 🎨 Turn regular photos into professional-looking formal photos
 - 🧠 Automatically detect and preserve key facial features
 - 🧥 Generate hyper-realistic formal attire (suits, shirts, ties)
 - 🌆 Replace backgrounds with studio-style settings